pierreca/blog/content/bookshelf/index.md

 * Grit: The Power of Passion and Perseverance (Angela Duckworth) 🤯
 * Never Split the Difference: Negotiating As If Your Life Depended On It (Chris Voss) 🛠
 * Nudge: Improving Decisions about Health, Wealth, and Happiness (Richard Thaler and Cass Sunstein)
+* The Art of Impossible: A Peak Performance Primer (Steven Kotler)

 ## Emotional Intelligence
 * Mindsight: The New Science of Personal Transformation (Daniel J. Siegel) 🤯❤